danielkoll/PyRADS/README.md

 - Resolution in test scripts was chosen for relative speed, not accuracy.
 For research-grade output and model intercomparisons, vertical and spectral resolution need to be increased.
 For some reference values, see Methods in Koll & Cronin (2018).
 - 'environment.yml' assumes you're using a Mac.
 For Linux, change the gfortran compiler.
 - If you're using conda, don't forget to type ``conda activate pyrads'' each time before using PyRADS.
+- The current version of PyRADS has a silent bug when using numba + computing line crosssections for multiple species (e.g., H2O + CO2 lines).
+By default numba is currently disabled until the bug is fixed.
+Until then don't use PyRADS + numba without additional validation.

 # Requirements
 Python 3 with numpy and scipy.